anurag-327/formwix/README.md

 ## Theming

-Formwiz provides a flexible theming system that allows you to customize the appearance of your forms.
+Formwix provides a flexible theming system that allows you to customize the appearance of your forms.

 ### Default Theme

-Formwiz comes with a default theme that you can override either globally or at the field level.
+Formwix comes with a default theme that you can override either globally or at the field level.

 ```tsx
 // Default theme classes